-For the projects that filled the surveyed, their timelines were from 2019 towards 2021, which is in tandem to the UN Decade on Ecosystem Restoration that runs from 2021 through 2030.
-The year 2021 has the most number (25) of restoration projects running.
-Out of the 32 restoration projects/initiatives, 27 declared their project dates of operation, that averaged at 6.7 years.
-These included projects with timelines of less than a year, others long-term (between 5 to 15 years) and two with an infinite timeline.
+Most timelines given by the projects extended from 2019 to 2021, thereby leading to the UN Decade on Ecosystem Restoration which runs from 2021 through to 2030.
+The year 2021 has the highest number (25) of active restoration projects.
+Of the 32 restoration projects/initiatives, 27 indicated their period of operation3, which averaged at 6.7 years.
+These included projects with short timelines of less than a year, long-term timelines of between 5 and 15 years, and two with infinite timelines.